Half-Price-Books-Near-me/.github/profile/README.md

-If you are searching for budget-friendly Half Price Books Near me, then you’re in the right place!
+If you are searching for budget-friendly **Half Price Books Near me**, then you’re in the right place!
 This list presents the 10 highest-rated books for [Bootstrap](https://github.com/bootstrap-5), CSS, HTML, JavaScript, Python and SQL which can be purchased at discounted prices.
 The set of books caters to both new learners and advanced programmers to accelerate their learning.

 ## Why Buy Half-Price Programming Books?
-The cost of programming books may be high but outdated versions are still functional for most purposes.
-The used bookshop, Half Price Books near me provides attractive savings on coding instruction manuals.
+The cost of [programming books](https://jvcodes.com/category/free-books/) may be high but outdated versions are still functional for most purposes.
+The used bookshop, **Half Price Books near me** provides attractive savings on coding instruction manuals.
 The practice of learning using physical books enables both markup and note-taking while avoiding the negative effects of screen viewing.

 ## Bootstrap Books
 [Bootstrap](https://github.com/bootstrap-5) helps both novice and expert developers make responsive web design easier to understand.
 The books train students about grid systems together with components and mobile-first strategies.
 The product serves development professionals who seek to rapidly design modern websites.